Median language: Identity

 Using comparative phonology of proper names attested in Old Persian, Roland Kent notes several other Old Persian words that appear to be borrowings from Median: for example, taxma, 'brave', as in the proper name Taxmaspada.
 Diakonoff includes paridaiza, 'paradise'; vazraka, 'great' and xshayathiya, 'royal'.
 In the mid-5th century BCE, Herodotus (Histories 1.110) noted that spaka is the Median word for a female dog.
-This term and meaning are preserved in living Iranian languages such as Talyshi.
+This term and meaning are preserved in living Iranian languages such as Talyshi and Zaza language.